 What We Believe

-Willow Avenue Mennonite Church (WAMC) prioritizes following Jesus as the center of our faith, sharing in community as the center of our lives, and building peace as the center of our mission.
+Willow Avenue Mennonite Church (WAMC) prioritizes following Jesus as the center of our faith, sharing in community as the center of our lives, and building peace as the center of our mission (see below for our mission statement).
 We distill these core values, which we share with other Anabaptist Christians, with three words: belonging, inquiring, and transforming.
-We find belonging in a community that continues inquiring about how to follow Jesus on a transforming journey that builds peace and welcomes all.
+We find belonging in a community that keeps asking how to follow Jesus on a transforming journey that builds peace.
 As we like to say, and we hope to live out, “Jesus welcomes all and so do we.”

 Our Story